 NFL Weekly Survivor Plays: Week 12

-Andy Spiteri brings you his guidelines to help you navigate your Eliminator Pools to make sure you're the lone survivor!
+Andy Spiteri brings you his guidelines to help you navigate your Eliminator Pools in Week 12 of the NFL season to make sure you're the lone survivor!